jmgray/hexcast/README.md

   * `python hexcast sequence` displays the list of numbers to be emitted on subsequent calls.
 This works for a total element size of 1000 or less.
   * `python hexcast` emits the next number in the sequence

-An explanation of this approach is in `explanation.md` I should state that I spent a day pondering how to approach this problem and about another 2 days creating and testing the system.
+A fuller explanation of this program is in `explanation.md`

+I should state that I spent about a half a day pondering how to approach this problem and about another 2 days creating and testing the system.
 Aside from some mechanical issues, such as looking for easy ways to extract chunks of arrays, and getting `sympy` to quickly find large primes, I did not do any research in solving this.